-Family owned since 1975, El Greco Woodworking is based in upstate New York and crafts quality kids furniture with an emphasis on safety and sustainability.
+Family owned since 1975, El Greco Woodworking is based in upstate New York.
+They craft quality kids furniture with an emphasis on safety and sustainability.

-Inspired by a love of woodworking, George Theofilactidis left behind rural farm life in Greece and made his way to Toronto, where he continued his study of furniture-making techniques.
+Inspired by a love of woodworking, George Theofilactidis left farm life in Greece and made his way to Toronto.
+There he continued his study of furniture-making techniques.
 Soon after settling in Jamestown, New York, the self-taught craftsman and his wife, Kathy, founded El Greco Woodworking.

-Today, two generations of the Theofilactidis family oversee the workshop, where they build quality cribs, beds, bunks and dressers to their patriarch’s standards.
+Today, two generations of the Theofilactidis family oversee the workshop.
+There, they build quality cribs, beds, bunks and dressers to their patriarch’s standards.